 What is done to help?

-In 2017 the Camp for the Forest was set up to stop the devastation of the Forest and advocate for turning it into a national park.
+In 2017 the Camp for the Forest was set up to stop the devastation of this piece of wilderness and advocate for turning it into a national park.

 What can you do?

-- You can stay in the camp and we also recommend local housing and local restaurants in order to support the local community which is struggling because of government actions.
+We also strongly recommend to choose local housing and local restaurants in order to support the local community which is struggling because of government actions.
 We need to show the local community that protection of the Forest will be not only environmentally, but also economically significant.

 Info on logging in the Forest & planned activities: email@example.com